 We are baptized not only into Christ Jesus, but also into his body, the church.
 "We were all baptized by one Spirit into one body" (1 Cor.
 12:13).
-That means that people cannot baptize themselves - this must be done within the context of the Christian community.
+People cannot baptize themselves this must be done within the context of the Christian community.
 There are no secret Christians, people who believe in Christ but no one knows about it.
 The biblical pattern is to confess Christ before other people, to make a public acknowledgment of Jesus as Lord.

-Baptism is one of the ways in which Christ may be confessed, in which all a person's friends may see that a commitment has been made.
+Baptism is one of the ways in which Christ may be confessed, in which all a person's friends may see that we have accepted what Christ has given.
 It may be a joyous occasion in which the congregation sings hymns and welcomes the person to the family.
-Or it may be a smaller ceremony in which a representative of the church welcomes the new believer, rehearses the significance of what is being done, and encourages them in the spiritual disciplines that will assist the person to live in Christ.
+Or it may be a smaller ceremony in which a representative of the church welcomes the believer, rehearses the significance of what is being done, and encourages them in the spiritual disciplines that will help the person live in Christ.

-Baptism is basically a ritual recognizing that a person has already repented of sin, already accepted Christ as Savior, already begun to grow spiritually - is in fact already a Christian.
-Baptism is generally done soon after a person has made a commitment, but occasionally it may be done much later.
+Baptism is a ritual recognizing that Christ has already saved us, we have already repented, already accepted him as Savior, already begun to grow spiritually - we are already a Christian.
+Baptism is generally done soon after a person has accepted what Christ has done, but occasionally it may be done much later.